 In a typical year, from May until October, the New West Farmers Market can be found at Tipperary Park on Thursdays from 3:00 until 7:00 pm.
 The park is located in the 300 block of Royal Avenue just a block or so down the street from New Westminster’s City Hall.

-The market sets up in the parking lot in the middle of the park.
+The market usually sets up in the parking lot in the middle of the park.
 The entrance is near the corner of Royal Avenue and 4th Street.
 There is on-street parking all around the perimeter of the park including on Royal Avenue, Queens Avenue and 3rd Street.

-In late fall, winter and early spring the New West Farmers Market takes place at a different location on a different day of the week and at different times.
+In late fall, winter and early spring the New West Farmers Market usually takes place at a different location on a different day of the week and at different times.

 Belmont Street is a tiny road that’s just one block long between 6th Street and 7th Street in the Uptown part of New Westminster.
 It’s about a 5-minute drive northwest of the market’s summer venue at Tipperary Park.